prabhm512/trase/README.md

 ## Description

 `Client 1`: Roger <br>
-Roger wants Atlassian to develop a website for his new company.
+Roger wants company X to develop a website for his new company.

 Roger has the opportunity to <u>profit</u> from this investment.
 He can improve business credibility, enhance online presence and expand market reach/coverage among many other profitability opportunities.

 Roger primarily wants deadlines to be met and the work to be of top quality.

 `Client 2`: Rafael <br>
-Rafael needs PwC to deal with a legal case that he is stuck in.
+Rafael needs company Y to deal with a legal case that he is stuck in.
 He has no other choice but to seek professional aid.

 Rafael <i>does not</i> have any opportunity to profit from this investement.

 Along with high quality work, <b>Rafael wants to see the time and cost of each task that is done in his case.</b>

 `Value Propositon` <br>
-By leveraging the Kanban ideology, Trase <b><i>automatically</i></b> manages the time and cost of each task done by PwC in Rafael's case.
+By leveraging the Kanban ideology, Trase <b><i>automatically</i></b> manages the time and cost of each task done by company Y in Rafael's case.

 ## Table of Contents